 Author’s Note: It is said the Black Madonna guides all through their darkness and represents their inner process of transformation.

 Next comes the most picturesque Medieval Village in France called Turenne.
-With its hilltop location, you will be treated to some of the finest panoramas you will ever witness on this Motorcycling in France Tour.
+With its hilltop location, you are treated to the finest panoramas you will ever witness on this Motorcycling in France Tour.

 Take in the sights of the dense forests and lush-looking countryside below you and for miles in the distance.
-Other visits you will mingle with will be hikers and Pilgrims.
+On other visits you will also mingle with will be hikers and Pilgrims.

-Author’s Note: I am sure you will take breathe when seeing the honey-colored houses topped with stone slate or slabs.
-Many houses are owned by descendants of Noblemen and upper classes from the 15th and 17th Centuries.
+Author’s Note: I am sure you will take a breath when seeing the honey-colored houses topped with stone slate or slabs.
+Many houses, owned by descendants of Noblemen and upper classes from the 15th and 17th Centuries.

 On your Motorcycling in France Tour, you will also visit the Castle of Castelnau Bretenoux, the old town of Igeac, and the Champollion House.

 Each is leading you through scenic routes of the french region known as Southern Correze & Quercy.

 Following such a great day of motorcycling through the Dordogne region, it’s time to venture further to the Milau Viaduct and the Valley of Tarn.

 You will take in the picture-postcard sights of the Village Estaing, the Medieval village of Conques, and also, the Hole of Bozouls.